 I know that the mention of Botox may surprise you.
 Most of you know that Botox is an effective treatment for deep facial lines and wrinkles.
 Have you ever considered that Botox may be able to help you with other problem areas as well?
 Doctors are developing more and more applications for Botox and one of them is to treat hyperhidrosis, the medical term for excess sweating.

-Is Botox FDA approved for excess sweating in the armpits?
+Is Botox FDA Cleared for excess sweating in the armpits?

 Yes it is.
 Botox has been shown to be a highly effective treatment of this problem.
 This isn’t a “quack” treatment.
-FDA approved Botox is one of the best treatments available.
+FDA cleared Botox is one of the best treatments available.

 Will health insurance cover this treatment?